stanus74/home-assistant-saj-h2-modbus/README.md

 ## Installation

+This integration is NOT available in the HACS default repository. (the inclusion in HACS has been requested)

+1. Open HACS and click the three dots in the top right corner.
+2. Select "Custom repositories," then enter the GitHub URL https://github.com/stanus74/home-assistant-saj-h2-modbus
+3. Choose "Integration" and click "Add."
+4. Find "SAJ H2 Inverter Modbus" and click "Install."
+5. Restart Home Assistant.
-This integration should be available in the HACS default repository.
-Simply go to HACS and search for "SAJ H2 Inverter Modbus", click it and click "Download".
-Don't forget to restart Home Assistant.
-After restart, this integration can be configured through the integration setup UI.
+6. After reboot of Home-Assistant, this integration can be configured through the integration setup UI

 ## Configuration